-Hook into platform workflows to automate your Pantheon WebOps workflow.
-Tell Pantheon which script you want to run, and the platform will run it automatically every time you or another team member triggers the corresponding workflow.
-View (and contribute) to a growing set of example scripts that you can contribute to.
+Quicksilver hooks into platform workflows to automate your Pantheon WebOps workflow.
+This allows the platform to run selected scripts automatically every hour, or when a team member triggers the corresponding workflow.
+There is a growing set of example scripts that you can contribute to.
 You can also find examples to enable functionality like chat-ops, database sanitization, deployment logging, and automated testing operations with a CI server.

 Set up existing scripts and write your own with help from our experts.
-Pantheon delivers custom workshops to help development teams master our platform and improve their internal WebOps.
+Pantheon delivers on-demand training to help development teams master our platform and improve their internal WebOps.

 For example, committing a pantheon.yml file with the following contents to the root of your site's code repository with the script adapted from slack_notification will post to Slack every time you deploy:

 api_version: 1 workflows: deploy: after: - type: webphp description: Post deployment notification to Slack script: private/scripts/slack_deploy_notification.php

 Add the following after the previous snippet to have it automatically log the deployment to New Relic:

 - type: webphp description: Log to New Relic script: private/scripts/new_relic_deploy.php